 Information on where to look for these roles can be found on our Find jobs and work experience pages which includes both websites, Target Connect and job hunting through networking.

 Applying for graduate roles

 We have a range of support available to develop your skills and competence in applying for graduate level roles.
 You can get support from Careers Network from intitial application right through to interview and accepting a job offer.

 We would encourage you to consider engaging in the below options to maximise the effectiveness of your applications.

-- Access the Make applications webpage for guidance on applying for jobs including the option of downloading our guidebook and using our checklists.
+- Access the Make applications webpage for guidance on applying for jobs and to download our useful 'frameworks'.

-- Have a Quick Advice appointment to get your CVs, covering letters and application forms checked.
+- Have a Careers Advice appointment or drop in to one of our Careers Hubs to get your CVs, covering letters and application forms checked.

 - Access support on Employer Tests to improve your performance including practice software called Graduates First.

 - Attend a Mock assessment centre to learn about the process and 'have a go' in a safe and friendly environment.